Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Returns-Optimizer-Service.md

 ### Minimum Requirements

-The following parameters are required to submit an EDS request: `source` and `merchantId`.
+The following parameters are required to submit an ROS request: `source` and `merchantId`.

 <!--
 type: tab